anjalik1925/FoodGenie/README.md

 ⭐ Show Some Love!
 If you like this project, please 🌟 Star this repository and contribute!

-Made with ❤️ by Anjali Kumari Livya Falodia,Shail Antani,
+Made with ❤️ by Anjali Kumari,Livya Falodia,Shail Antani,